 Cardiac Surgical Services

 Heart Hospital of Lafayette (HHL) surgical services specialize in procedures involving the cardiovascular system.
-The majority of surgeries performed at HHL are heart and vascular procedures; other surgeries involving the thorax or chest, such as lung surgery, are also performed.
+The majority of surgeries performed at HHL are heart and vascular procedures; other surgeries involving the thorax or chest, such as lung surgery, are also performed by our professionally licensed cardiothoracic surgeons.
 Some of the most common cardiac and vascular procedures at HHL include:

 Heart Valve Repair and Replacement

 Patients with valvular heart disease may require repair or replacement of the faulty valve with either a mechanical or tissue artificial valve.
 One valve of the heart, the mitral valve, can sometimes be repaired rather than replaced.
 The surgeon will assess the function of the patient's heart to determine the best option in each specific case.